CptJay/MovieApp/README.md

 Welcome to my MovieApp.

 This project is a simple movie application that allows users to search for movies (ID based), view details, and manage their favorite movies.

-The app is built using React and utilizes the TMDB API for movie data.
+The app is built using a custom API that interacts with the TMDB API to fetch movie data.
+The backend is built with Flask, and the frontend is built with React.

 ## Features
 - [x] Search for movies by ID